pg-aws/cybercon2023-devsecops-workshop/README.md

 ### Scan vulnerable S3 template
 1. Download the files from the "scenario-2" folder
-2. Navigate to you CodeCommit Repository in AWS console
+2. Navigate to your CodeCommit Repository in AWS console
 3. Select the **sample-template.yaml** file then click 'Edit'
 4. Override the original content with the **s3.yaml** file you just downloaded and click "Commit changes"
 6. Wait for CodePipeline to run and detect vulnerabilities.